KrzakalaPaul/KrzakalaPaul.github.io/_pages/about.md

 News
 ======
 Any2Graph, my first phd year paper, has been accepted as a **spotlight at Neurips 2024**!
-Preprint is already available [here](https://arxiv.org/abs/2402.12269). sss
+Preprint is already available [here](https://arxiv.org/abs/2402.12269).